 - Lack of trust in others

-- Having trouble carrying out normal routines or activities
+- You’re having trouble carrying out normal routines or activities

 - Thoughts of guilt or self blame

-- Persistent belief that you did something wrong or could have prevented the death
+- Believing that you did something wrong or could have prevented the death

-- Loss of sense of purpose in life
+- You’ve lost all sense of purpose in life

 - Feeling that life isn’t worth living without your loved one

-- Wish that you had died along with your loved one
+- Wishing that you had died along with your loved one

-If you experience these symptoms, make an appointment to see your GP or contact us.
+If you’re experiencing these symptoms, it’s important that you make an appointment with your GP or contact us.